longturn/freeciv21/docs/Manuals/Server/command-line.rst

   have to remember all the command line options to use every time you run your server.

 ``-h, --help``
-  Displays help on commandline options and quits.
+  Displays help on command line options and quits.

 ``--help-all``
   Displays help including Qt specific options and quits.